Please click here if you do not see a Nav Frame at left

 How can you tell if a game has the potential to become a huge hit based only on its design?
 Marketing executives at major publishers have sophisticated tools to evaluate that kind of things, but you don’t need all that complexity to find the potential of your idea.
 With just a few questions, you can evaluate the marketability of your game.

-Got a question about this lesson?
-No need to raise your hand -- just click here to go to the bulletin board.
+Got a question about this article?
+Or want to report a dead link?
+Click here to go to the bulletin board.
 You'll get answers!

 Click here to go to the previous article.